All Episodes

 tim burchett

-I think again, God created the heavens and the earth.
+I think, again, God created the heavens and the earth.

-And I see the light from those stars, and it's hard for my very small brain to compreh comprehend this.
+And it's hard for my very small brain to comprehend this.

 A light from those stars left there before the time of Christ.

-Which is hard for me to fathom, or as a good old boys would say, hard for me to fan them.
+And some of those stars don't even exist that we're looking at today, which is hard for me to fathom, or as a good old boys would say, hard for me to phantom.

 But I think there's something else out there.